yegor-vynokurov/satellite_photos/README.md

-# Task 2.
-Computer Vision.
+# Computer Vision.
 Keypoints matching on satellite photos.

 We need to train the model for choosing keypoints, matching keypoints and visualisation keypoints on a satellite photos.